kiswa/TaskBoard/README.md

  */
 ```

+If you want to run a single App test, change the test from `it('should do something', ...);` to `it.only('should do something', ...);` and Mocha will only run that test.

 These tests are run by [Travis CI](https://travis-ci.org/) on PRs and commits.
 A PR with failing or missing tests will not be merged.

 ## Contributing